rlee32/forward-k-opt/readme.txt

-Warning: this implementation will take a long time per iteration for bad tours, as the search radius is dynamic and dependent on current-tour segment lengths, and the best improvment is found.
+Warning: this implementation will take a long time per iteration for bad tours, as the search radius is dynamic and dependent on current-tour segment lengths, and the best improvement is found.

 Compilation:
 1. Make sure "CXX" in "makefile" is set to the desired compiler.